-Q&A: Lubick wants to clean up penalties with improved Colorado on deck
+Q&A: Matt Lubick wants to clean up penalties with improved Colorado on deck

 Q: What has been the focus headed into Colorado?

 “Being more consistent.
 Obviously, penalties have been an issue and we are addressing that.
 Anytime you play someone it is a little bit different.
-It’s finding out what you do well, and if you did not do something well last week, first off, getting that corrected.
+It’s finding out what you do well, and if you did not do something well last week.
+First off, getting that corrected.
 Basically taking care of discipline stuff.
 Stuff that we can control.
-Some of the penalties are technique stuff, and so its going back and redoing our fundamentals.”
+Some of the penalties are technique stuff, and so it’s going back and redoing our fundamentals.”

 Q: How does the loss of Tyrell Crosby change how you shuffle the offensive line?

 “It’s just next guy up.
 I’ve been very happy.
-We’re playing a lot of young guys there but against Nebraska they did not play like young guys.
+We’re playing a lot of young guys there, but against Nebraska they did not play like young guys.
 I feel like we have a lot of depth there.
 I’m really proud of how those guys are playing.”

-Q: Does losing Devon [Allen] take some plays out of the playbook?
+Q: Does losing Devon Allen take some plays out of the playbook?

 “Devon is a special player and a special person.
 Losing him hurts just because he is such a good person to have on the football team, and more from a camaraderie and a leadership thing.
 He is still leading even though he is not on the field and inspiring myself and the rest of the guys.
 But our playbook is not changing.”